Understanding Jadeite Quality: The Art of Jadeite Excellence

 Unlike mass-produced jewelry, jadeite remains highly sought after due to its scarcity and uniqueness.
 The unpredictable nature of jadeite deposits makes every piece a rare find, ensuring that no two pieces are ever truly alike.

-Final Thoughts: Choosing the Right Fei Cui for You
+Final Thoughts: Choosing the Right Jadeite for You

-Understanding Fei Cui quality allows you to appreciate the true artistry behind every jadeite piece.
+Understanding Jadeite quality allows you to appreciate the true artistry behind every jadeite piece.
 When selecting jadeite jewelry, keep in mind:

 Texture & Translucency: The smoother and more luminous, the better.